1. Home

 • Rising sea levels due to melting polar ice caps

-A majority of scientists believe that human activity is the leading cause of increased levels of greenhouse gases.
-Thus, an overreliance on fossil fuels, overuse of industrial fertilizers, and under-regulation of manufacturing processes all have an impact on climate change.
+Human activity — particularly fossil fuel use — is the leading cause of increased levels of greenhouse gases.
+Fossil fuels, industrial fertilizers, and manufacturing processes all directly contribute to global warming and climate change.

 My electric bill is $290/mo